lullaby6/enchantment-extraction-book-data-pack/README.md

 ## Usage

-Right-Click while holding in the main hand a `Extraction Enchantment Book` and a enchanted item in the off hand.
+Right-Click while holding in the main hand a `Enchantment Extraction Book` and a enchanted item in the off hand.

 ## Recipe